JPaivaCarvalho/Welcome/README.md

 Hello, I am João.
 A self-taught Data Analyst.
 Python and SQL enthusiast from 🇵🇹 Portugal

 ## ✨About Me in 30 Secs
-• Digital Marketing background and I hold a degree in Communication.
+• Digital Marketing background and I hold a degree in Data-Driven Marketing, with a specialization in Digital Marketing and Analytics.

 • Love working with numbers and learning new skills.